dell/csm-docs/content/docs/concepts/replication/architecture/powerscale.md

 - Failover on PowerScale does NOT halt writes on the source side.
 It is recommended that the storage administrator or end user manually **stop writes** to ensure no data is lost on the source side in the event of future failback.
 - In the case of unplanned failover, the SyncIQ policy on the source PowerScale array will be left enabled and set to its previously defined `When source is modified` sync schedule.
 Storage admins **must** manually disable this SyncIQ policy when bringing the failed-over source array back online, or unexpected behavior may occur.

-The below steps are performed by Container Storage Module replication to perform a failover.
+The below steps are performed by Container Storage Modules replication to perform a failover.

 1. Syncing data from source to target one final time before transition. *(planned failover only)*
 2. Disabling the SyncIQ policy on the source PowerScale storage array. *(planned failover only)*